Careers in Psychology Event & Open House

 Primary Care Medicine & Health Psychology [back to top]

 There are exciting opportunities for psychologists and mental health counselors in primary care medicine and health psychology.
 Health Psychology draws upon psychological theory and research to build clinical applications for individuals and families with medical illness and physical challenge to live the most productive lives possible.
 Health psychologists work in psycho-oncology, in cardiac psychology, in neurology, in pediatrics, in women's health and with chronic pain patients among many other patient groups.
 They also work to prevent illness and to promote healthy lifestyles.
+Health psychologists have the opportunity to work from an integrative perspective and apply interventions recognizing the mind-body connection, such as behavioral medicine applications.

 With organized American Medicine adopting a model of the Patient Centered Medical Home, and with recent federal legislation promoting integrated models of primary care, there is now the opportunity for mental health counselors and psychologists to serve as the behavioral health specialist on collaborative health care teams.
 The demand for mental health professionals to fill jobs in primary care medical settings is predicted to steadily grow.